batect/batect/docs/content/GettingStarted.md

           command: ./gradlew test
     ```

     There's a bit going on here, so let's break it down:

     * `project_name`: the name of your project.
     * `containers`: here we define the different containers that your application needs.
       At the moment, we just have our one build environment container, `build-env`.
          * We tell batect which Docker image to use (`image`).
          * We tell it to mount the project (`.`, the current directory) into the container at `/code`, and to start
            the container in that directory (`working_directory`).
          * We also mount `.gradle-cache` into the container as `/root/.gradle` - this allows Gradle to cache
            dependencies between builds, rather than downloading them on every single run.
 (You probably want to
            add this directory to your `.gitignore`.)
          * We use `:cached` mode for the mounts to improve performance on OS X (see
            [this page](tips/Performance.md#io-performance) for more information).
 This has no effect on other operating systems.
          * We disable the [Gradle daemon](https://docs.gradle.org/current/userguide/gradle_daemon.html), as running
            it is pointless given that we create a new container for every run.
+         * We enable [run as current user mode](config/Containers.md#run_as_current_user) to ensure that any build artifacts are
+           owned by you, and not `root`.
     * `tasks`: we define our two tasks, one for building the application, and another for running the unit tests.
       These just run the existing Gradle tasks within the build environment we just defined.

       You can define whatever tasks you want - common other tasks you might like to add include one that starts a
       shell in the build environment (eg. one with `command: bash`) and another that automatically runs the unit
       tests whenever the code is changed (eg. `command: ./gradlew --continuous test`).

     For more information on `batect.yml`, consult the [documentation](config/Overview.md).

 2. Run `./batect --list-tasks`, and you'll see the tasks that we just defined: